GamerdingerA/agamerdinger/content/wedding-agxnmv-241026/program/index.md

 ---
 title: "Program"
-subtitle: "An overview of the day"
+subtitle: "An overview of the celebration"
 robots: "noindex, nofollow"
 sitemap:
   disable: true

 day1:
-  date: "24.
-October"
+  date: "24 October"
   schedule:
     - icon: "rings"
-      label: "Ceremony"
+      label: "Ceremony at Allerslev Kirke"
-      time: "15:00-16:00"
+      time: "15:00–16:00"
-      note: "Arrival and seating up to 30 min. before."
+      note: "The ceremony will be held at Allerslev Kirke, Kirkestræde 2, 4720 Præstø.
+Kindly arrive 30 minutes early."

     - icon: "champagne"
-      label: "Reception at Oremansgaard Gods"
+      label: "Reception at Oremandsgaard Gods"
-      time: "17:00"
+      time: "16:30–18:00"
-      note: "Cheers, snacks and aperatives."
+      note: "The reception will be held at Oremandsgaard Alle 2, 4720 Præstø."

     - icon: "bus"
-      label: "Transport to the party location"
+      label: "Transport to Husflidsskolen"
       time: "18:00"
-      note: "Mini-busses will take care of the transport."
+      note: "Mini-buses will transport guests to Husflidsskolen, Kragevigvej 13, 4720 Præstø."

     - icon: "meal"
-      label: "Dinner"
+      label: "Dinner at Husflidsskolen"
-      time: "18:30"
+      time: "18:30–23:30"
-      note: "Three course meal, and speeches during the evening."
+      note: "A three-course dinner, accompanied by speeches and festive interludes throughout the evening."

     - icon: "disco"
-      label: "Let’s party"
+      label: "The Bridal Waltz and Evening Celebration"
-      time: "24:00-04:00"
+      time: "23:45–04:00"
-      note: "Dance floor opens."
+      note: "The traditional bridal waltz, followed by dancing and late-night festivities."

 day2:
-  date: "25.
-October"
+  date: "25 October"
   schedule:
     - icon: "breakfast"
-      label: "Breakfast"
+      label: "Breakfast at Oremandsgaard Gods"
-      time: "09:30-11:00"
+      time: "09:30–11:00"
-      note: "Coffee, tea, and an easy start to the day."
+      note: "For those staying nearby, breakfast will be served at Oremandsgaard Gods."

     - icon: "goodbye"
-      label: "Leaving & saying goodbye"
+      label: "Farewell"
       time: "12:00"
-      note: "Thank you for celebrating with us."
+      note: "Thank you for celebrating this special weekend with us."
 ---

-Please note that we’ll keep this program updated.
-Times are indicative and may shift slightly on the day.